hmchen47/DataScience/ML/MLNN-Hinton/12-Boltzmann.md

     + very hard to tell when reaching there
   + initial w/ the last state - warm start
     + remember the interpretation of the data vector in the hidden units
-    + particle: stored sates of the interpretation of the data vector
+    + particle: stored states of the interpretation of the data vector
   + Advantage of warm start
-    + small changedon weights at some thermal equilibrium
+    + small changed on weights at some thermal equilibrium
     + only a few updates to get back to equilibrium
-    + able to useparticles for both
+    + able to use particles for both
-      + the positive phase for a clamp data factor
+      + the positive phase w/ clamped data
-      + the negative phase w/o clamped
+      + the negative phase w/o clamped data

 + Radford Neal's method for collecting statistics
   + Positive phase
     + keep a set of "data-specific particles" per training case
-    + each particle w/ a current value, ie., a configuration of the hidden units + which data vector goes with
+    + each particle w/ a current value, ie., a configuration of the hidden units which data vector goes with
     + sequentially update all the hidden units a few times in each particle w/ the relevant data vector clamped
     + connected pair of units: average the probability of the two units $s_i, s_j$ on over all the data-specific particles
   + Negative phase